 1. First, connect the stick to the Mac and we are not sure that the data we need.
 All content will be removed during the encryption process.

 2. open application disk Utility (application installed on all OS X / macOS systems) and select from the left, flash drive that we want to encrypt.
 In our case: Kingston DataTraveler Media 2.0.

-4. This will open a dialog box where you are asked to enter the password twice for encryption and a "hint" that you remember what password you have chosen.
+4. A dialog box will open asking you to enter the password twice for encryption and a "hint" to remind you which password you chose.

-5. Click "Choose" and then click "Erase" in the other dialog box.
-The encryption process will clear all existing data on the USB memory and will set a password for accessing the data.
+5. Click "Choose" then click "Erase" in the other dialog box.
+The encryption process will erase all existing data on the USB memory and set a password for accessing the data.

 Upon completion of the encryption process, you have a USB stick password.